Island hopping on the Aeolian Islands

 This doesn’t sound too encouraging to venture anywhere near the origins of all this doom.
 But that’s exactly what most visitors to Vulcano come to do.
 The crater is now peacefully steaming away, and has been fairly quiet since the last eruption between 1888 and 1890.

-Vulcano town and Vulcanello, Aeolian Islands, Italy
+Porto di Levante and Vulcanello, Aeolian Islands, Italy.

 Hiking to Fossa Gran Cratere